Our Head of School

 Excellent teachers never fall prey to the belief that they are good enough.
 They do not respond to new ideas with "I already do that."
 They reflect.
 They read about education.
 They seek out the best professional development opportunities.
 They deepen their content knowledge through ongoing inquiry and derive an abiding sense of happiness from following up on their questions.

 Carol Ann Tomlinson, a professor of education at the University of Virginia, tells the story of an older gentleman that attended one of her teacher workshops.
 The man was deeply engaged in her presentation and at the break approached Professor Tomlinson to ask a question.
-In the course of the conversation, he happened to remark that he will be retiring soon after 40years of teaching.
-Professor Tomlinson wondered what he was doing at the conference given his immanent retirement.
+In the course of the conversation, he happened to remark that he will be retiring soon after 40 years of teaching.
+Professor Tomlinson wondered what he was doing at the conference given his imminent retirement.
 The man responded, "I promised myself that I would learn something new everyday that I was a teacher.
 I've kept that promise for four decades and will do so until the day I close the classroom door behind me.
 How else could I have been the teacher my students needed!"

 These are the teachers all students need.
 This is the culture of learning and teaching that we are creating at the Greenfield Hebrew Academy